 5 1/2 x 3 7/8 in. cabinet photograph on unmarked cardstock mount.
 Pictured are three white men clapping and gesturing humorously as a young African American male subject seems to dance with his eyes closed.
 Pencil inscription to verso reads, "Blind Tom."

 Though the latter subject bears a resemblance to "Blind Tom," the likely date of the photograph nearly prohibits the possibility of that identification.
 Cabinet cards were introduced in 1860, but did not become widely used until 1870.
 Thomas Wiggins was born in 1849, and the subject pictured here is a child.
 If this is an extremely early cabinet card, it is possible that it pictures Wiggins, though this would be a heretofore unknown image of him.
-If not, the image depicts a strange performance providing entertainment at the apparent expense of the young man wearing a plaid shirt and pinstriped ants.
+If not, the image depicts a strange performance providing entertainment at the apparent expense of the young man wearing a plaid shirt and pinstriped pants.

 Wiggins was born into slavery in Georgia, and was purchased as a young child with his parents by James Neil Bethune (1803-1895).
 Blind at birth, Tom’s musical talent was recognized early and Bethune leased Tom to a Barnum-style spectacle producer at the tender age of 8.
 He performed as often as four times a day earning his enslaver over $100,000 a year.
 In 1860, he visited Congress and played for President James Buchanan, possibly the first featured performance by an African American at the White House.
 He almost certainly earned more than any other pianist of the day, though it is the tragic reality that his earnings went to neither him nor his family.